jitbit/CsvExport/README.md

 );
 ```

-Also, methods `ExportToFile` and `ExportToBytes` offer an optional encoding parameter.
+Also, methods `ExportToFile` and `ExportAsMemoryStream` and `ExportToBytes` offer an optional encoding parameter.

 ### License